 Track active blog subscribers

 Growing your blog subscribers is another metric that you can attribute to brand recognition.
 If you have people who are actively reading your blog, regardless of whether they buy something or not, they are indeed being exposed to your brand.
-These people are much more likely to remember what your company does.
+In addition, these people are much more likely to remember what your company does.

 Track website traffic

-Tracking website traffic is a bit of a tricky one because not everyone who visits your website will remember what you do or who you are as a company.
-To make sure that your website traffic metric is somewhat accurate, you would look at the average number of pages that people visit before completing a form on your website, which means that they have learned enough to move on to the next stage.
-For people that visit that same number of pages, let’s say the magic number is three, it’s safe to assume that they’ve had enough brand exposure.
+Tracking website traffic is tricky because not everyone who visits your website will remember what you do or who you are as a company.
+To ensure that your website traffic metric is somewhat accurate, you would look at the average number of pages that people visit before completing a form on your website, which means that they have learned enough to move on to the next stage.
+For people that visit that same number of pages, let’s say the magic number is three; it’s safe to assume that they’ve had enough brand exposure.
 You could also further refine this based on the type of pages that the person visits.
 Certainly, someone visiting your business’ about page and product pages is more likely to be able to talk about your company knowledgeably even if they don’t buy anything.